machal/cssmine-content/content/flexbox-reference.md

     `writing-mode`.
 Therefore, if we created a layout of a page in Japanese using flex box, all values would change their order.

-Now let's dig into the “Reference Guide”.
+Now let’s dig into the “Reference Guide”.
 We already know that there are two types of flex elements: a flex container and a flex item.
 Therefore, we divide the properties according to the element type.